alessio-severi/42-piscine-2026-rome/README.md

 Copyright (C) 2026 Alessio Severi

-The source code contained in this repository was written by me, unless otherwise specified.
+The source code contained in this repository was written by me.
 Any official 42 materials, subjects, or reference resources remain the property of their respective authors/owners.

 This source code is distributed under the GNU General Public License v3.0.